OCHA-DAP/hdx-python-utilities/docs/main.md

 ## Easy building and packaging

-The pyproject.toml and setup.cfg provide a template that can be used by other projects.
-There is a helper function in this library, git_tag_whl, which aids with creating a tag in GitHub based on the version in the wheel file built by tox.
+The pyproject.toml, setup.cfg, .readthedocs.yml and GitHub Actions workflows provide a template that can be used by other projects or libraries.